-Prerequisite(s): MATH 252\ and CS 104, An asterisk (\) designates a
+Prerequisite(s): MATH 252 and CS 104, An asterisk () designates a course which may be taken concurrently.

 Bio-Fluid Mechanics

 Basic properties of fluids in motion.
 Lagrangian and Eulerian viewpoints, material derivative, streamlines.
 Continuity, energy, angular and linear momentum equations in integral and differential forms.
 Applications in biofluids and biomedical devices; rheology of biological fluids.